-Just over a year ago, I wrote a post titled Busy Women Welcome Here.
+Several years ago, I wrote a post titled Busy Women Welcome Here.
 Why?
 Because it seems like, especially in Christian circles, there are a whole lot of blog posts and books telling us we need to create margin, slow down, and do less — but not a lot of places to be encouraged when we’re in those very real seasons of busy.
 And, here’s what else I know, in fact, it’s the next important truth about Lopsided Living.

 Yep, you read that right!
 Do we need margin?
 Yes.
 Is rest important?
 Of course.
 But when we look at Scripture, we cannot ignore the very real examples of people who were busy.
 Jesus, the Proverbs 31 woman, Ruth, and Paul immediately come to mind for me.

 When we are busy doing the right things, it’s good!
 I refuse to let the enemy or even well-intentioned bloggers or authors make me feel the weight of condemnation or guilt that isn’t mine:

 And, that, my friend, is what really matters.
 Over the next two weeks, my schedule is ridiculous.
 It really is.
 I have a book manuscript to finish, this blog series to complete, four other writing assignments due, and at least three books I need to review.
 Not to mention the laundry and meals, church obligations, and somehow managing to actually interact at least with my husband and daughter.